 The importer must apply for qualification for each shipment and pass the qualification report (certification) to the distributor or retailer of wine.
-The qualification can be substituted by a qualification from accredited certifiers of the region of production if the lists of accredited quality certifiers were mutually recognized and published by the parties of a relevant international treaty.
-A copy of the (foreign) qualification report must be sent to the wine authority by the importer within eight days of the shipment's entry into Hungary.
-A quality and volume report of an imported wine may substitute the Certificate of Origin.
+The qualification can be substituted by a qualification from accredited certifiers of the production region if the lists of accredited quality certifiers were mutually recognized and published by the parties of a relevant international treaty.
+The importer must send a copy of the (foreign) qualification report to the wine authority within eight days of the shipment's entry into Hungary.
+A quality and volume report of an imported wine product may substitute the Certificate of Origin.
 Bottled wines of foreign origin must be sold in their original container and with the original label.